 Our bottom line

 Wealthify is an innovative company looking to make investing accessible to everyone.
-You can open an account easily with a small deposit, so you can start your investing journey straight away.
-The platform is simple but provides a healthy range of options for investors who want different levels of risk.
+You can open a stocks and shares ISA account easily with a small deposit, so you can start your investing journey straight away.
+The platform is simple but provides a healthy range of options for investors who have different risk appetites.

 They’re backed by Aviva and really make an effort to simplify the investing process.
 Behind the scenes they pick out funds from top global providers, but the process for investors getting started is really easy to understand.
 There’s no confusing finance jargon or complicated fees.